grqphical/grqphical.github.io/content/about.md

 Ever since then I have continued to expand my knowledge of programming with things such as teaching myself new programming skills, programming for a VEX VRC Robotics Team (where we placed 42nd out of over 1000 teams), and building projects on my own.

-Besides programming, I have a 1st degree black belt in Tae Kwon Do, I am an avid video game enjoyer, and I love watching the Vancouver Canucks (or just hockey in general)
+Besides programming, I have a 1st degree black belt in Tae Kwon Do, I am an avid video game enjoyer, and I love watching the Vancouver Canucks (or just hockey in general) and the Toronto Blue Jays

 ## Education

-**Simon Fraser University - Bachelor of Computer Science**, September 2025-Present
+**Simon Fraser University - Bachelor of Science, Major in Computing Science**, September 2025-Present

 **Heritage Woods Secondary School - BC High School Diploma**, September 2021-June 2025

 ## Work Experience

+**Instructor - Transceneding Martial Arts**, September 2025-Present

+- Taught children aged 4-14 Tae Kwon do skills including strikes, kicks, patterns, and weapons
+- Managed a group of volunteer assistants to assist with class management and lessons

 **Information Officer - Elections Canada**, April 2025